Violeta-Carvalho/DSCSA-Chat-Bot-RAG/README.md

 # Adding Documents to AI

-To add new documents to the AI, you just need to add the PDF under `pdfs` folder, and then, on `utils/globals.py`, add the file path as `pdfs/<FILE NAME>` into the `pdf_files` variable.
+To add new documents to the AI, you just need to add the PDF under `pdfs` folder, and then, on `utils/globals.py`, add the file path as `"pdfs/<FILE NAME>"` into the `pdf_files` variable.
 Finally, all you need to do is run:

 ```
 python utils/feed_with_pdf.py